2Sides (Side 1): Release and cancellation of Side 2

 During an interview with the Official Charts Company, Derulo confirmed his plans to release the album as two seven-track EPs in quick session.
 He said "I want to do it in doses so people will hear the songs.
 I still think it's nice to give people a body of work; I'm a touring artist and I like forming a concept on the tour which comes from the album title."
 He also said that his previous singles "Swalla", "If I'm Lucky", "Tip Toe", and "Goodbye" will not be included on the album because "those songs have had their time.
 Even though putting them on an album would make it go platinum in two seconds, it's not about the numbers.
 These are brand new songs, brand new vibes."

 On October 21, Derulo confirmed on Instagram that Side 1, the first part of the album, would be released on November 8 and have six songs on it, and that the second part would be released in 2020.
 He then revealed the tracklist for Side 1 on Twitter on November 1.
 In May 2020, Derulo confirmed that Side 2 to 2Sides would no longer be released.
-Explaining the decision to cancel the release, Derulo told Australian radio station KIIS 106.5 that he had spent a "a lot of time trying to get out of that deal" with Warner Bros.
-Records and he was no longer signed to them due to creative differences.
+Explaining the decision to cancel the release, Derulo told Australian radio station KIIS 106.5 that he had spent a "a lot of time trying to get out of his record deal" with Warner Bros.
+Records and that he was no longer signed to the label due to creative differences.